Automated Profile Inference with Language Model Agents: Experiments

+\mypara{Attribute-level Performance} We evaluate \mymethod with six LLMs: GPT-4, Claude-3, Gemini-1.5, Qwen-2, Llama-3, and GPT-5.
+GPT-5 is included as an SOTA reference, though its results may be affected by potential data contamination due to its release after dataset construction.
+As shown in~\Cref{tab:twitter_acc}, all models achieve strong performance, exceeding 80\% accuracy for both verified accounts and academic researchers.
+Interestingly, academic researchers are profiled with higher accuracy than verified celebrities; we attribute this to researchers' formal, explicit style compared to the casual, diverse language of public figures.

+\mypara{Identity-level Performance} We evaluate whether inferred profiles can reveal user identities by measuring identification accuracy on verified accounts.
+As shown in~\Cref{tab:twitter_main}, all models achieve strong performance, with accuracy exceeding 85\%.
+Notably, Llama-3, despite being locally deployed, also attains high accuracy.
+These results indicate that \mymethod enables large-scale automated profiling at low cost and without centralized safeguards (\eg alignment strategies~\cite{arxiv22constitutional}).

-\mypara{Ablation Study} To understand the impact of different agents on the final results, we conducted ablation studies to assess each agent's contribution.
-Table~\ref{tab:twitter} shows that incorporating additional agents beyond Extractor consistently enhances identification accuracy across all LLMs.
-Specifically, Strategist agent aids in identifying relevant types of personal information within tweets and helps design the inference strategy; Retriever effectively handles noisy or lengthy tweets; and Summarizer ensures the reliability of inferred attributes.
-By contrast, using a single LLM (\eg Extractor) yields the lowest performance.
-Notably, weaker LLMs, such as Qwen-2 and Llama-3, derive greater benefit from these additional agents, showing substantial performance improvements when multiple agents are employed to complete the task.
+\mypara{Ablation Study} We conduct experiments to quantify the contribution of each agent.
+As shown in~\Cref{tab:twitter_main}, incorporating additional agents beyond \textit{Extractor} consistently improves performance.
+Specifically, \textit{Strategist} aids in identifying relevant types of personal information within tweets and helps design the inference strategy; \textit{Retriever} effectively handles noisy or lengthy tweets; and \textit{Summarizer} ensures the reliability of inferred attributes.
+The improvements are particularly pronounced for weaker LLMs (\eg Llama-3), which gain substantial accuracy boosts when supported by multiple agents.

-\mypara{Efficiency/Cost Evaluation} To evaluate the efficiency of \mymethod, we measure the input and output tokens required for LLMs throughout the entire inference process and estimate the cost based on GPT-4 pricing.
-As shown in Table~\ref{tab:twitter}, adding more agents to our framework increases communication costs (\ie input/output tokens) and overall expenses.
-Our experiments indicate that GPT-4 completes in roughly half a minute with OpenAI's Batch service, whereas a human requires about an hour on average (including actions such as clicking, note-taking, and online information searches).
-Consequently, \mymethod achieves a 120$\times$ speed improvement and a 50$\times$ cost reduction.
-We note that this estimation is highly conservative; attackers could achieve better efficiency and cost-effectiveness by employing cheaper, faster, and more advanced models (\eg GPT-4o) or leveraging local LLMs (\eg Llama-3) for profiling.
-Detailed calculations can be found in Appendix~\ref{appendix:speed}.
+\mypara{Cost and Efficiency Evaluation} We measure inference token usage and estimate costs based on GPT-4 pricing.
+As shown in~\Cref{tab:twitter_main}, increasing the number of agents raises communication overhead and cost.
+Nonetheless, GPT-4 completes the task in about 30 seconds using OpenAI’s Batch service~\cite{openaibatch}, compared to roughly one hour for a human, yielding a 120$\times$ speedup and a 50$\times$ cost reduction.
+Note that these estimates are conservative, as adversaries could further reduce cost and latency using cheaper or faster models (\eg GPT-5) or local LLMs (\eg Llama-3).
+Detailed calculations are provided in~\Cref{appendix:speed}.